sagemath/trac_to_gh/Issue 5746.md

 # Issue 5746: rational points over subfields of the (finite) field of definition

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5746

 Original creator: AlexGhitza